mpram/Azure-Defender-for-IoT/HOL Steps/Azure Defender for IoT HOL.md

 ### **Task 1: Reconfiguring sensor**

-1. To modify your sensor to be connected with Azure, we will need to modify the network confirguration.
+1. To modify your sensor to be connected with Azure, we will need to modify the network configuration.
 If you test your sensor using:

     - **ping 8.8.8.8** google dns, you will receive a message as **network unreacheable** your sensor needs connectivity before changing the activation mode.